10-Q 1 star_10q.htm FORM 10-Q star_10q.htm

 NOTE 2 – GOING CONCERN UNCERTAINTY

-As reflected in the accompanying consolidated financial statements, the Company’s current liabilities exceeded its current assets by $221,404, has an accumulated deficit of $150,730 and shareholders’ deficit of $122,135 as of October 31, 2023.
-For the period ended October 31, 2023, the Company suffered a net loss of $78,029 and negative operating cash flow of $53,243.
+As reflected in the accompanying consolidated financial statements, the Company’s current liabilities exceeded its current assets by $293,553, has an accumulated deficit of $296,702 and shareholders’ deficit of $291,738 as of July 31, 2024.
+For the six months ended July 31, 2024, the Company suffered a net loss of $39,831 and negative operating cash flow of $38,218.
 These factors among others raise substantial doubt about our ability to continue as a going concern.
-The Company’s ability to continue as a going concern is dependent on its ability to raise additional capital and implement its business plan.
+The Company’s ability to continue as a going concern is dependent on the financial support from its major shareholder and its ability to raise additional capital and implement its business plan.
 These financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

 Management believes that the current actions to obtain additional funding and implement its strategic plans provide the opportunity for the Company to continue as a going concern.
 There are no assurances that additional funds will be available when needed from any source or, if available, will be available on terms that are acceptable to us.